genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/03_data-model.md

 }
 ```

-Run **positions-app-tutorial-config:assemble** to make the view ready for use
+Run **positions-app-tutorial-config:assemble** to make the view ready for use.

 #### Entities

-During code generation, view and index entities will be generated from the definitions in your application's **view-dictionary.kts** file.
+During code generation, view and index entities are generated from the definitions in your application's **view-dictionary.kts** file.
 The name of each entity will be the same as the definition, but it is converted from snake case to camel case; for example, VIEW_NAME becomes ViewName.

 ### Conclusion
-With this our data model is defined.
-As a next step we will add business logic to show the data and create entries
+With this, our data model is defined.
+As a next step, we shall add business logic to show the data and create entries